 The governor has stressed that just because young people may not be as likely to die, they can still have lingering health effects and need to take the virus seriously.

 There are 11 health regions in Illinois.
 Two weeks ago the positivity rate in 10 out of 11 was less than 5%.
 Now the governor says only four regions are below that key metric.
 Local action is key to keeping infections at bay.
 And people have to understand the state's fate is in their hands, Pritzker said.

-On Saturday, the Illinois Department of Public Health announced that the state's total confirmed COVID-19 cases have reached 192,698 including 7,631 deaths in 102 counties.
-The age of cases ranges from younger than one to older than 100 years.
+On Friday, the Illinois Department of Public Health announced that the state's total confirmed COVID-19 cases have reached 190,508 including 7,613 deaths.

 The White House Coronavirus Task Force is also warning Chicago and nine other areas around the country to "get on top" of their COVID-19 increases.